 - Form peer mentoring relationships and networks with a diverse group of faculty leaders from across the university, including other associate professors and professors

-- Develop an intentional career advancement plan, focused partly on research and leadership goals
+- Develop a concrete promotion plan and larger career advancement plan, both focused on research and leadership goals

-- Develop strategies to measure and enhance the impact of their research, including ways to connect it to the values articulated in the university’s Collective Impact Strategic Plan
+- Develop the skills necessary to measure and enhance the impact of ones research, including ways to connect it to the values articulated in the university’s Collective Impact Strategic Plan

 - Receive encouragement and support from a community mentoring experience

 Application Process and Deadline

 All full-time associate professors are encouraged to apply no later than August 15 this is an extension from our original deadline.

 Applications are reviewed and selected by Faculty Excellence.

 Each associate professor mentoring community will consist of 4-8 faculty from across the university.
 The communities will be formed based on participants’ stated interests, with the goal of creating cross-university experiences.
 We are looking into the ability to match each mentoring community with a Professor who will assist with coaching.

 Participants are expected to attend monthly whole group meetings and also attend monthly small group meetings of their own community.